 All Confidential Information disclosed under this Agreement shall remain the exclusive and confidential property of the disclosing party.
 The receiving party shall not disclose to any third party the Confidential Information of the disclosing party and shall use at least the same degree of care, discretion and diligence in protecting the Confidential Information of the disclosing party as it uses with respect to its own confidential information.
 The receiving party shall limit access to Confidential Information to: (i) its employees, consultants and advisors on a need-to-know basis and shall instruct those persons to keep such information confidential and (ii) auditors who are bound by confidentiality obligations.
 Medidata may disclose Customer's Confidential Information on a need-to-know basis to (x) Medidata's subcontractors who are performing the Services, provided that Medidata shall remain liable for any unauthorized disclosure of Customer's Confidential Information by those subcontractors and (y) employees of Medidata's Affiliates, provided such employees are instructed to keep the information confidential as set forth in this Agreement.
-If the receiving party is compelled to disclose any of the disclosing party's Confidential Information by court order or government regulation, it shall disclose only that portion thereof which it is compelled to disclose and shall reasonably cooperate with the disclosing party's efforts to obtain an order or other reliable assurance that confidential treatment will be accorded to the Confidential Information so disclosed.
-Subject to any applicable regulatory requirements, following receipt of a written request, the other party shall return to the requesting party, in whole or in part, the Confidential Information that has been disclosed in tangible form.
-A party may retain a copy of Confidential Information solely for archival purposes or applicable regulatory requirements.
+If the receiving party is compelled to disclose any of the disclosing party's efforts to obtain an order or other reliable assurance that confidential Information so disclose and shall reasonably cooperate with the disclosing party's efforts to obtain an order or other reliable assurance that confidential reatment will be accorded to the Confidential Information so disclose.
+Subject to any applicable regulatory requirements, following receipt of a written request, the other party shall return to the requesting party may retain a copy of Confidential Information solely for archivaball return to a papileable regulatory requirements.